KaterynaD/LCom_DW/dbt/profiles_salesforce_quickstart/README.md

 Fivetran created tables and columns names slightly different from the original Salesforce API names.

+EntityDefinition and FieldDefinition were added in Fivetran connector scheama in test environment in April 2025 Now the data exist in seeds/entity_definition202504.csv and seeds/field_definition202504.csv Not uptodate anymore, but can be used.

-I created Salesforce.csv and Fivetran.csv files with table and column names from 2 systems (EntityDefinition and FieldDefinition were added in Fivetran connector scheama):
+I created Salesforce.csv and Fivetran.csv files with table and column names from 2 systems (Run in Dbeaver or whatever and export in csv file, the header should be "table_name","column_name" (quotes!)):

 ```
 select